Abijeet/markdown-notes-doc/ui/notes.md

 #### b.
 Settings

-This will popup out the dialog described here.
-[TODO]
+This will popup out the dialog described [here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/notes.md#adding-a-notebook).

+> The user will not be able to change the type of the notebook (Task based or normal)

 ### 3. Note date

 On an active notebook this shows the date from the current, clicking on it will open the calendar.
-The description for this screen can be found here.
-[TODO]
+The description for this screen can be found [here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/notes.md#the-calendar).

 ### 4. The status bar